labujaber1/NWConfigScriptor/README.md

  This is a simple win form program aimed at students learning routing and are tired of typing in repeated configuration commands for devices.
-It is not a learning tool to teach routing configuration as Cisco and packet tracer do an excellent job.
+It is not a learning tool to teach routing configuration as Cisco and packet tracer do a great job of doing that.
 It is essentially a tool to construct config commands to copy and paste into network devices CLI.
 It also allows the config commands to be saved into a text file with a date and time stamp added to "ConfigScript_".